Gubernatorial Campaign of Barry Simpson

 The #SimpsonRally is unique; two previous mayors—a Democrat and a Republican—are joining me to show that different people can work together.

-My co-speakers and I discussed my campaign's education reform, along with how I plan to help the environment.
+My co-speakers and I discussed my campaign's education and tax reform.
 The audience seems to approve!

 I am grateful for the crowd's enthusiasm at this #SimpsonRally.
 It is great that so many are excited to engage in the political process.